 No one writes songs quite like Jason Isbell.
-There's plenty of great songwriters out there, but Isbell's ability to carve out deep, meaningful stories in a matter of moments is rare.
-He often takes storylines, ideas and subjects into places that aren't necessarily comfortable for the casual fan or faint of heart.
+There's plenty of great singer-songwriters out there, but Isbell's ability to carve out deep, meaningful stories in a matter of moments is rare.
+He often takes storylines, ideas, and subjects into places that aren't necessarily comfortable for the casual fan or faint of heart.

 Deep down, his songs are all about some kind of conflict and relationships--even when they seem to lack one.
 On songs like "Alabama Pines," "Traveling Alone," and "Last of My Kind," where he feels tragically isolated and with a lack of prospects, you can't help but wonder how he's gotten to this point.
 You sense the ghost of one who left long ago.
 Contrastly, his love songs never seem to leave you.
 They resonate and warm you despite their acknowledgment of mortality and brevity.